NodEm9/abimongo/docs/website/docs/core/getting-started/installation.md

 - Read the [Getting Started guide](./gettting-started.md) for a minimal application example.
 - Read [Multi-Tenancy](../core-concepts/MultiTenancy.md) if you plan to run per-tenant databases.
 - See [Redis integration](../features/redis.md) and [Caching](../features/Caching.md) for caching and pub/sub guidance.

----

-If you'd like, I can run a markdown-lint pass across the docs and fix any MDxxx issues or update the package README next.